 - (2) The decedent’s estate has assets (other than land, and not including cars) exceeding $100,000 in value.

-Benefits that are paid to beneficiaries (like insurance or retirement benefits) are not included in the $100,000 amount.
+Benefits that are paid directly to beneficiaries (like life insurance or retirement benefits) are not included in the $100,000 amount.
 If property (regardless of total value) is owned by a trust or owned in joint tenancy, probate is not necessary.
 Even if probate is unnecessary, there are some circumstances when it may be advantageous to file a probate, such as to more effectively deal with creditors or in certain family situations.

 The estate settlement process may involve the following:

 - Notice to creditors

 - Trust administration

 - Preparation and filing of a federal estate tax return – IRS Form 706

 - Small estate proceeding